Stick It: Plot

 In addition, Haley is severely stressed by her domineering mother—Alice—who has arrived to watch the meet.
-Her conduct at the World Championship ("Worlds") has not been forgotten by the other athletes nor by the fans and they treat her with open hostility; including one fan tossing a full cup of soda at her, requiring her to buy a new leotard.
+Her conduct at the World Championship ("Worlds") has not been forgotten by the other athletes nor by the fans and they treat her with open hostility, including one fan tossing a full cup of soda at her, requiring her to buy a new leotard.
 After making a mistake in her balance-beam routine, Haley finally breaks down and—in a repeat of the World Championships a year earlier—leaves the arena before completing the competition.
-However, before she leaves, she reveals to Vickerman the reason why she walked out of Worlds the first time: she had just learned of her mother’s affair with her coach, leading to a divorce and Haley losing contact with her father.
+However, before she leaves, she reveals to Vickerman the reason why she walked out of Worlds the first time: she had just learned of her mother's affair with her coach, leading to a divorce and Haley losing contact with her father.

 Haley returns to the judge and states that she is ready to accept her punishment, but the judge tells Haley that someone has just paid off all of her debts, meaning she is no longer under any legal issues and having "jerks for parents" doesn't need to ruin her life.

 Haley then approaches Vickerman, who reveals that he used money left to him by her father to pay for coaching.
 Vickerman persuades Haley to remain with the academy a while longer so that she can continue with her training to reach Nationals.
 Although she did not complete the invitational, Haley continues to train and—through her dedication—successfully qualifies for the National Championships along with three of her teammates: Mina Hoyt, Wei Wei Yong, and Joanne Charis.

 Despite giving what the commentators described as "the performance of her life" in the all-around finals, the overly critical and harsh judging leaves her finishing in 7th place; but this does not keep her out of the individual event-finals.
-In the first event-final, vault, Mina executes an extremely difficult manoeuvre perfectly but inexplicably receives a large half-point deduction; resulting in a score of 9.500, indicating that—had it not been for the deduction—she would have scored a perfect 10.000.
+In the first event-final, vault, Mina executes an extremely difficult maneuver perfectly but inexplicably receives a large half-point deduction; resulting in a score of 9.500, indicating that—had it not been for the deduction—she would have scored a perfect 10.000.
 When Vickerman questions the judges, he learns that Mina was penalized on the technicality of (unintentionally) showing a bra strap, leaving him and the crowd incensed.
 Haley is up next and, finally losing patience with the judges, angrily tosses her tracksuit down in frustration.
 She deliberately shows both her bra straps to the judges and—instead of vaulting—jumps to stand on top of the vault, giving the judges a rock-symbol salute, and forfeits her turn in disgust (otherwise known as a "scratch").